yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 fr: S'amplifier au point de rendre toute prédiction inutilisable.

 en: Unfortunately, the three bodies problem will crush this _hope_.
-en: Using Newton's Universal Law of gravitation with two bodies.
-en: We can predict with precision what will be their position and speed in the future.
+en: Using Newton's Universal Law of gravitation with two bodies, we can predict with precision what will be their position and speed in the future.
 en: Until there all seems OK.
 en: But now, add another body.
-en: All error will grow.
+en: All errors will grow.
 en: Errors will grow at a point that any prediction will be unusable.

 fr: Là encore une voix d'espoir s'élève :